-3 With effect from September 2021, MIC holds the Bank's shares through One Hundred and Fifteenth Investment Company - Sole Proprietorship L.L.C. (which is a wholly-owned subsidiary of MIC).
-Prior to September 2021, MIC held the Bank's shares through ADIC PJSC and Mamoura Diversified Global Holding PJSC (formerly known as Mubadala Development Company PJSC) (each of which was a wholly-owned subsidiary of MIC).
+3 With effect from September 2021, MIC holds FAB's shares through One Hundred and Fifteenth Investment Company - Sole Proprietorship L.L.C. (which is a wholly-owned subsidiary of MIC).
+Prior to September 2021, MIC held FAB's shares through ADIC PJSC and Mamoura Diversified Global Holding PJSC (formerly known as Mubadala Development Company PJSC) (each of which was a wholly-owned subsidiary of MIC).